A quick look at USB.

 Some of the most brilliant firmware engineers quail at the thought of writing Windows drivers, with good reasons.
 Unhappily, a USB driver is a difficult beast.
 The good news is that in many cases the drivers provided with Windows will handle even your custom peripheral.
 Let's look at how Windows drivers function.

 Microsoft's roadmap for drivers in Windows 98 and beyond relies on the Win 32 Driver Model (WDM), which layers different parts of the communications process into a stack of drivers (see figure 2).
 Application code (via Windows API calls) communicates with class or custom drivers in the WDM.
-Within the WDM stack itself data transfers use lower-level IRP (I/O Request Packets) rather than API calls.
+Within the WDM stack itself data transfers use lower-level IRP (I/O Request

 The low level USB bus driver manages USB device power, enumeration, and various USB transactions.
 Below this, the Host Controller Driver talks directly to the USB hardware in the PC.
 Both of these drivers are supplied with current Windows versions; you won't have to write or modify either.